Skip to main content

 Other Requirements

-In addition to the core course and practicum requirements listed above, the following are also required for this completion of the JDP in Public Health (Global Health):
+In addition to the core course and practicum requirements listed above, the following are also required for this completion of the JDP in global health:

 • Proficiency in language/culture appropriate to the dissertation topic (level of proficiency decided in consultation with dissertation committee)

-• Completion of IRB ethics tutorials from UCSD or SDSU (http://irb.ucsd.edu/training.shtml) and SDSU (SDSU Research & Innovation); submit confirmation emails to mlgraham@sdsu.edu).
+• Completion of IRB ethics tutorials from UC San Diego or SDSU (http://irb.ucsd.edu/training.shtml) and SDSU (SDSU Research & Innovation); submit confirmation emails to mlgraham@sdsu.edu).
 These tutorials should be completed prior to participating in any organized research activities, preferably prior to the first year summer session and should be re-done every two years.

 Typical Course Load